 Knowing my element is Wood, I’ve intentionally brought wood tones and green into my home.

 That’s not to say I don’t love other colors.
 Blue & white have always been a favorite and it’s the color of our master bedroom and boys bedrooms.
 But every time I tried to force blue & white as the primary color in the main living spaces of our home, it felt off.

 The main living spaces of our home are filled with natural woods, baskets, natural wood and jute rugs and accented with mostly green and just a little navy blue (because I still love blue).

 Our walls are basically neutral.
-The lightest yellows and grays on the color charts so they blend as a backdrop rather than act as the primary color.
-Except my office, of course, which has dark green walls, but I think of this as more of an color to accent the main space in our home.
+The lightest creamy whites and grays on the color charts so they blend as a backdrop rather than act as the primary color.
+Except my office, of course, which has dark green walls, but I think of this as more of a color to accent the main space in our home.

 Hopefully this has helped you determine your primary element so you can start making a decorating move toward the element that makes you most comfortable.